 Tympani Lambada is a sculptural embodiment of the structures by which we hear and balance, combining fire, vibration and sound to create an experience rich with visceral sensuality.
 The bone and membrane of the inner ear’s vestibular system are transformed into steel and fire.
 This sculpture takes the seldom seen structures we depend on every day and shows them off at a stunning scale.

-Two steel arches reach up to 33 1/2’ high, giving the sculputure a strong visual impact even from afar.
-A third arch is suspended in space, glowing with LEDs that will illuminate the area at night after fire.
+Two steel arches reach up to 33 1/2’ high, giving the sculpture a strong visual impact even from afar.
+A third arch is suspended in space, glowing with LEDs that illuminate the area at night after fire.
 The interior of the piece is described by gracefully extending tubules, connecting nerve clusters, and a spiraling cochlea.
 Sheets of fire burst off the tall arches, activated from below by buttons driven by participants.

 Tympani creates an environment with a 80’ long, 25’ wide footprint